 There had been many programs to regulate the gathering in rainwater in lowland areas of Colombo, and some of the projects were funded by the government while others were funded by organizations such as the world bank.
 Metro Colombo project funded by World Bank started in 2013 aiming at controlling the flood in the catchment area of Colombo water basin in order to regulate the rainwater and it helped the city dweller immensely.

 This is what we heard from a city dweller (Faiz Mohamad) that has benefitted from the program “I am very happy because they put drains on both sides of the road, which has helped the water flow.
 Earlier, the water flooded the middle of the road when it was raining.
 Now it drains and goes down. “

-Wise use, conservation and management and trans-boundary cooperation are the main principals of Ramsar convention.
-It is very important to respect those principals in order to maintain a healthy wetland city; therefore it is apparent that multi-stakeholder approach consisting local communities, local government, NGO’s as well as industries is the need of the hour.
+Wise use, conservation and management and transboundary cooperation are the main principles of the Ramsar convention.
+It is very important to respect those principles in order to maintain a healthy wetland city; therefore it is apparent that a multi-stakeholder approach consisting of local communities, local government, NGO’s as well as industries is the need of the hour.

 Revitalizing public parks, wetlands and spaces in Colombo continues in order to enhance the livability, walkability and conserving the natural environment for the people to enjoy and learn about.
 The Baddegana wetland helps to control the flood in Colombo, and in a recent project, the wetland was turned into a park making it more useful and beneficial to the people live in the area.

 A park user (nisam alwis) made the below remarks on the park ” There is now a path and it is really good.
 There are nice trees, jogging, and cycling paths.
 Even at night, people can do their exercises. “